 Your final three full days exploring can be taken much at your own pace.
 This area of Ruaha is fantastic for wildlife viewing and is home to an incredible diversity of wildlife, including some of the largest populations of elephant and lion left anywhere in Africa.
 Try spot the rare sable or roan antelope and if you’re lucky catch the groups of wild dogs as they run the plains.

-Also, a birder’s paradise with more than 500 species of birds identified.
-Representing a biodiversity transition zone between southern and eastern Africa, many species overlap and crossover resulting in a unique wildlife display.
+It's also a birder’s paradise, with more than 500 species of birds identified.
+Representing a biodiversity transition zone between southern and eastern Africa, many species overlap and the crossover results in a unique wildlife display.

 Whilst staying here your conservation journey is not over, Ikuka has a resident researcher from STEP (Southern Tanzania Elephant Project) based at the lodge.
 They will be on hand for interesting lectures or just a drink in the evening to catch up on the latest research in the area.

 On one of your safari days, you can head out with your Ikuka guide, following a STEP researcher as they monitor elephant behaviour.
-Try to snap some clear photos as once back at the lodge you can help to ID the individuals you have seen and record the locations and family groups.
-All working towards a better understanding of the elephant populations, how to protect them and better mitigate human-elephant conflict.
-All important for the future conservation of these incredible animals.
+Try to snap some clear photos as, once you're back at the lodge, you can help to ID the individuals you have seen and record the locations and family groups, contributing towards a better understanding of the elephant populations, how to protect them and better mitigate human-elephant conflict.
+This is vitally important for the future conservation of these incredible animals.